SLiCK-303/sendreviewrequest/.tbstore/description.md

 The send review request module will send and email to the customer, who just bought an item, asking for a review.
 You can set how many products links will be sent, as well as which order state to send the email at.
+This module works with both the default productcomments module, as well as Datakick's revws module.